hellflame/argparse/README.md

 A few points:

-1. `DisableHelp` only avoid `-h/--help` flag to register to parser, but the `help` is still fully functional
+1. `DisableHelp` only prevent  `-h/--help` flag to register to parser, but the `help` is still available
-2. If keep `DisableDefaultShowHelp` to be false, where there is no argument, the `help` function will still show up
+2. If keep `DisableDefaultShowHelp` to be false, where there is no argument, the `help` message will still show up as Default Action
-3. After the manual call of `parser.PrintHelp()` , program goes on
+3. After the manually call of `parser.PrintHelp()` , `return` will put an end to `main`
-4. Notice the order of usage array, it's mostly the order of creating arguments
+4. Notice the order of usage array, it's mostly the order of creating arguments, I tried to keep them this way

 ### Supported Arguments